 Additionally, the Canadian federal government and certain Canadian provincial governments continue to review certain aspects of the scientific, regulatory and policy framework under which hydraulic fracturing operations are conducted.
 At present, most of these governments are primarily engaged in the collection, review and assessment of technical information regarding the hydraulic fracturing process and have not provided specific details with respect to any significant actual, proposed or contemplated changes to the hydraulic fracturing regulatory construct.
+In particular, British Columbia's Ministry of Energy, Mines & Petroleum Resources is presently reviewing the results of a scientific study commissioned by the British Columbia government regarding the environmental impacts of hydraulic fracturing for oil and gas in British Columbia.
 However, certain environmental and other groups have suggested that additional federal, provincial, territorial and municipal laws and regulations may be needed to more closely regulate the hydraulic fracturing process, and have made claims that hydraulic fracturing techniques are harmful to surface water and drinking water sources.